 - However, if borrowers credit scores fall between 500 and 579, a 10% minimum down payment is required

-- FHA allows home buyers to qualify for a FHA insured mortgage loan with as little as a 3.5% down payment
+- HUD allows homebuyers to qualify for FHA Loans with as little as a 3.5% down payment

-- However, to qualify for a 3.5% down payment home purchase FHA mortgage loan, the borrower needs a 580 minimum credit score
+- However, to qualify for a 3.5% down payment home purchase borrower needs a 580 minimum credit score

 - There are reasons why a mortgage loan applicant has credit scores under 640

-- Credit scores under 640 is considered poor credit scores
+- Credit scores under 640 are considered poor credit scores

-- A mortgage loan applicant can have prior bad credit and qualify for a mortgage loan
+A mortgage loan application can have prior bad credit and qualify for a mortgage loan.

 Qualifying For Mortgage With Outstanding Collections And Charge Offs

 A mortgage applicant can have collection accounts with credit balances.